jpcairesf/blog/content/pages/about.md

 ---
 title: About
-description: 'From Average To '
+description: 'My background, habits and decisions'
 author: jpcairesf
 ---
+### Prelude
-**_I wrote my first lines of code when I was 11 writing scripts for RPG Maker in Ruby._**

-**_At that age I was also using VPN to play MMOs that were unavailable in my country._**
+I wrote my first lines of code when I was 11, writing scripts for RPG Maker in Ruby.
+At that age I was already doing tricky things on the computer like setting up different emulators and using a VPN to play MMOs that weren't available in my country.
+No matter how complex the problem, I debug and try to fix it until I solve it or prove it impossible.

-**_No matter how complex the problem was I debug and try to fix it until I solve it or prove that it's impossible.
-A resilient kid that never let technology take control._**
+**_A resilient kid who never let technology take control._**

-# Who I Am, Currently
+### My Background
 I'm a Software Engineer.
-I'm also an Electrical Engineer that tried different careers over 6 years before finding the one I am passionate about.
+I'm also an Electrical Engineer who tried different careers over 6 years before finding the one I am passionate about.
 Now I'm just grateful, focused on improving my skills and willing to help others with my experience.
-I love teaching and I've already worked as one for a few years.
+I love teaching and worked as one for a few years.
+Now I spend time sharing my knowledge across different medias.

+### My Habits
 I'm a routine addicted.
-Waking up early, eating healthy, coding, going to gym, sleeping early and well, that's my definition of a perfect day.
-And I embrace this simple things, I'm extremally happy doing them almost everyday.

-My high productivity meets my lifestyle smoothly.
-And I also combine technology to achieve it.
-My Linux setup and CLI tools makes my workspace fully configurable and ergonomic to reach the maximum effectiveness.
+Waking up early, eating healthy, coding, going to the gym, sleeping early and well, that's my definition of a perfect day.
+Doing these simple things almost everyday makes me extremally happy.
+My lifestyle also meets technology to achieve high productivity.
+My Linux setup and CLI tools make my workspace fully configurable and ergonomic to reach the maximum effectiveness.

-# How I Came Up Here
-I started college and my work as a teacher at weekends in 2016.
-Until 2018 I was discovering how it was working with electrical engineering, and also realized that my softskills needed improvement urgently.
-In 2019 I started working with digital marketing but after a year I was sure that I didn't want to have a career in this area.
-I kept in marketing because my improvement was huge, but in the end of 2020 I tried to migrate to data science in my current company.
-The marketing team was fully made by engineers and we used as much technology and code as possible for automations and data handling.
-Internal career migration failed but in 2021 I started working with software in another company.
+### My Decisions
+Dopamine and substances don't control my actions.
+This is why I quit many social medias, drinking, powergaming, tasty food rewarding and laziness.
+My free time is currently based around coding and studying technology, and I've never have been happier, more productive and healthier both pyshically and mentally.